IgorBerman/dyn-allocation/README.md

 1. Number of cores: thouthands
 1. Number of Mesos-slave nodes: hundreds

+## Terms
+1. In Mesos cluster environment "framework" and "application" are same

 The story starts from metrics.
 You need to have some metric system that will show you that you are underutilizing your available resources.
 In Taboola, we are using Graphana, Metrictank with Kafka based pipeline to collect metrics from several DCs around the world.

 In addition, we have long running services that once in a while, upon some external trigger start to process new chunks of data.
 However, in between the resources are not used, but no other framework can use them due to static allocation.
-Below you can see that the number of cores taken from Mesos cluster by one of the frameworks is constant:

 ![Before dynamic allocation](./before.png)

-One can notice, that total number of cores taken from the Mesos cluster(total_cpus_sum) is contant and stands on 500 cores, while real usage of cpus across all Mesos-slave nodes, which executing tasks of the framework(aka application) stands on 400 cores at peacks, however, more importantly, there are idle times with 0 cpus usage.
+One can notice, that the total number of cores taken from the Mesos cluster(total_cpus_sum) is contant and stands on 500 cores, while real usage of cpus across all Mesos-slave nodes, which executing tasks of the framework(aka application) stands on 400 cores at peacks, however, more importantly, there are idle times with 0 cpus usage.

 At this moment we can define our goal as:
 1. Utilize better available resources
 1. Improve end-to-end processing time

-One of the ways to release unused resources in static cluster(we are running on-premise) is to start using advanced spark feature of [dynamic allocation](https://spark.apache.org/docs/latest/job-scheduling.html#configuration-and-setup).
+One way to release unused resources in the static cluster(we are running on-premise, with static number of Mesos-slave nodes) is to start using [dynamic allocation](https://spark.apache.org/docs/latest/job-scheduling.html#configuration-and-setup) feature.
+In dynamic cluster setups(e.g. when using spot-instances in AWS) this solution might be not relevant.

 ## What is dynamic allocation?
 * Spark provides a mechanism to dynamically adjust the resources your application occupies based on the workload
 * Your application may give resources back to the cluster if they are no longer used and request them again later when there is demand
 * Particularly useful if multiple applications share resources in your Spark cluster

-Since we've seen clear idle times, it seemed like perfect use-case for dynamic allocation.
+Since we've seen clear idle times, we have several frameworks sharing resources of the same cluster, it seemed like perfect use-case for dynamic allocation.
 We've started to explore how to apply this feature and found out that there are not so many reports available.
 Hopefully, you'll find some valuable details in this report.
 The documentation on spark site is pretty limited.
 Moreover there is no discussion how it should be applied specifically on Mesos cluster environment.
 [Spark user list](http://apache-spark-user-list.1001560.n3.nabble.com/) lacks this information as well.

 At basic level this is what happening: Spark driver monitors number of pending tasks.
 When there is no such or number of executors suffies, timeout timer is installed.
-If it expires, the driver turns off executors on Mesos-slave nodes.
+If it expires, the driver turns off executors of the application on Mesos-slave nodes.
 The only problem with this approach is that killed executors might have produced shuffle files that might be in need by other still-alive executors.
 To solve this issue, we need external shuffle service that will serve aforementioned shuffle files as a proxy of dead executor.

 ## Basic prerequisites
 1. External Shuffle Service
    1. Must run on every spark node
-        1. Spark executor will connect to localhost:shuffle-service-port
+        * Spark executor will connect to localhost:shuffle-service-port
-        1. Spark executor will register itself and every shuffle files it produces
+        * Spark executor will register itself and every shuffle files it produces
-        1. External shuffle service will remain alive after executo is dead and will serve shuffle files to other executors
+        * External shuffle service will remain alive after executor is dead and will serve shuffle files to other executors
    1. spark.shuffle.service.enabled = true
 1. Dynamic Allocation feature flag
    1. spark.dynamicAllocation.enabled = true